 Scheduled tours are held each Monday during the summer (2014 dates have not yet been set).
 Each week of the 2013 season was devoted to one of the topics below.
-Meet in the amphitheatre behind the Nature Center (930 Horse Cove Road).
+Meet in front of the Nature Center (930 Horse Cove Road).

 What’s in a Name?

 Tour the garden and learn how certain plants got their names.
 From names based on morphological characteristics to the people that named them, this tour will cover it all.
 It’s also kid friendly.

 Tour Dates: June 9; July 21; Sept.
 1. The Garden is filled with notable plants of the southern Appalachians.
 We will learn about the importance of some of these plants in an historical context.
 Which plants are important for their uses and which became famous for their discoverers?
 This tour is more suitable for an older audience.

 Are you fascinated by the thought of meat-eating plants?
 Learn the eating habits and trapping methods of southern Appalachian carnivorous plants, where you can find them, and why they are important in their habitats.
 This tour is very kid friendly.

 Deadly Plants and Folklore.